 We have always loved creating community through food and inviting people to share.
 Steve Wilson started it all in 2010 with a £2,000 grant to buy equipment.
 For years we were completely unfunded, run be a core team of 6-8 like minded souls, transforming the dance floor into a kitchen every Sunday, and inviting strangers to create a feast and nourish each other.
 Each week 6-20 folks like you would simply turn up at 2pm, help peel, chop, cook and chat, and between us all we’d co-create a buffet banquet from food waste.
 We would then open up to Dinner-By-Donation.

-With no set menu, People's Kitchen is based on improvising around the food collected, and skills shared, creating a variety of vegan dishes: salads, roast vegetables, mains and desserts, (buying extras and dry goods when needed).
+With no set menu, People's Kitchen is based on improvising around the food collected, and skills shared, creating a variety of vegan dishes: salads, roast vegetables, mains and desserts, (buying extra ingredients and dry goods when needed).

-With 2 host chefs at every Feast, we are happy to guide and inspire volunteers when needed, but mostly we love working together, and pairing proficient cooks with those who are more comfortable assisting with peeling/chopping, etc. It's what makes every Sunday vibrant and different.
+With 2 host chefs at every Feast, we are happy to guide and inspire volunteers throughout, but mostly we love working together, and pairing proficient cooks with those who are more comfortable assisting with peeling/chopping, etc. The different skills and stories that people bring is what makes every Sunday vibrant and different.

-In mid 2017 we received funding from the London Community Fundation and the Evening Standard and have set up a new base at Weavers Adventure Playground in Bethnal Green.
-With fortnightly feasts, and the desire to move from being run as a volunteer organisation to something more solid, we shall see what the next steps are.
+In mid 2017 we received funding from the London Community Foundation and the Evening Standard and set up a new base at Weavers Adventure Playground in Bethnal Green.
+With fortnightly feasts, and the desire to move from being run as a volunteer organisation to something more solid, we are now looking at more permanent spaces and sustainable models to build on.
 Ultimately People's Kitchen will grow from people like you, who'll add new skills and ideas...
-If you feel inspired to join us and share your skills... we'd love to hear from you.
+If you feel inspired to join us and become part of the crew, or if you want help setting up your own People’s Kitchen in your area... we'd love to hear from you.